SolankiYogesh/react-native-nitro-video-metadata/README.md

 # react-native-nitro-video-metadata

-A high-performance React Native library for extracting comprehensive video metadata across iOS, Android, and Web platforms.
+A high-performance React Native library for extracting comprehensive video metadata across iOS and Android platforms.
 Built with [Nitro Modules](https://nitro.margelo.com/) for optimal performance.

 ## Features

 - 🎥 **Extract comprehensive video metadata** including duration, dimensions, codec, bitrate, and more
-- 🌐 **Cross-platform support** for iOS, Android, and Web
+- 🌐 **Cross-platform support** for iOS and Android
 - ⚡ **High performance** using native modules via Nitro Modules
 - 📱 **Local and remote videos** support from device storage or URLs
 - 🎯 **TypeScript support** with full type definitions